-This document specifies the Windows SharePoint Services DataSet DiffGram structure used to represent the results of a Windows SharePoint Services Search service web service call.
-The structure used by the Windows SharePoint Services Search service is a subset of the full DiffGram structure used by the ADO.NET DataSet.
+The Windows SharePoint Services DataSet DiffGram structure is used to represent the results of a Windows SharePoint Services Search service web service call.
+This structure is a subset of the full DiffGram structure that is used by the ADO.NET DataSet.
 The DiffGram structure is useful for serializing schema and data for transmission over a network or storage on disk.
-Windows SharePoint Services uses the DiffGram structure to encapsulate both the schema of the search results, as well as the data that represents the search results.
+Windows SharePoint Services uses the DiffGram structure to encapsulate both the schema of the search results as well as the data that represents the search results.